Associate Professor of International Affairs

 She has been a Visiting Fellow at the Kellogg Institute for International Studies, University of Notre Dame, and is a Research Associate at the Wits Institute for Social and Economic Research (WiSER), University of the Witwatersrand, Johannesburg.

-Courses: Techno-Politics; Urban Africa; Cities, Infrastructure, Development (co-taught with Stephen Collier); Global Flows.
+Courses: Techno-Politics; Urban Africa; Cities, Infrastructure, Development; Global Flows.

 PhD 2010, Anthropology, Columbia University

 'Political Society and Popular Politics in Africa: An Introduction" (with Ruchi Chaturvedi) Comparative Studies of South Asia, Africa, and the Middle East (CSSAAME), Vol 39 (1), Spring 2019.

 "Infrastructure, Late Apartheid Techno-Politics and Temporalities of "Transition"" in Anand, Nikhil, Appel, Hannah and Akhil Gupta (eds).
 The Promise of Infrastructure (Duke University Press, 2018).

 Meters, Measurement, Mediation in Cross, Jamie, Abram, Simone, Anusas, Mike and Schick, Lea.
 (2017) Our Lives with Electric Things, Cultural Anthropology Online, December 2017.

 Democracy's Infrastructure: Techno-Politics and Protest after Apartheid (Princeton University Press, 2016) [Honorable Mention, Association for Political and Legal Anthropology (APLA) Book Prize, 2017]

 "Preface: Public Infrastructures/Infrastructural Publics" (with Stephen J. Collier & James Christopher Mizes) Limn Issue 7, November 2016